 \section{Conclusions}

 For photonic universal quantum computation and many applications, it is of fundamental importance to identify the PUMA with the smallest optical depth.
-In this article, we have advanced in the solution of this problem by considering multiport arrays based on Fourier transform through several Monte Carlo numerical simulations for $d=3,\dots,10$.
+In this article, we advance the solution of this problem by considering multiport arrays based on Fourier transform through several Monte Carlo numerical simulations for $d=3,\dots,10$.
 We show that an array composed of $d+1$ layers of FTs and $d+2$ layers of PSs is a PPUMA that generates arbitrary unitary transformations with an infidelity of at least order $O(10^{-14})$.
-This configuration improves the infidelity achieved using $d$ layers of FTs and $d+1$ layers of PSs, which achieves in $d=3,4$ an infidelity in the order of $O(10^{-2})$ and for block diagonal unitary transformations an infidelity of the order of $O(10^{-7})$.
-Furthermore, we show that increasing the number of FT layers to $d+2$ does not result in any further improvement in infidelity.
-All of this points out that the best candidate to be the PPUMA with minimal optical depth may be the one with $d+1$ layers of FTs and $d+2$ layers of PSs shown in Fig.~\ref{Fig1}(e).
-However, the problem of the PUMA with the minimum depth remains open.
-While, for some purposes, the scheme in \cite{SKDSKM19} may be good enough, the configuration with $d + 1$ layers delivers much better accuracy for general purposes.
+This configuration outperforms the infidelity achieved using $d$ layers of FTs and $d+1$ layers of PSs, of $O(10^{-2})$ for random unitary matrices in $d=3,4$ (see Fig.~\ref{Fig2}), and in between $O(10^{-2})$ and $O(10^{-7})$ for block diagonal unitary transformations in all studied dimensions (see Fig.~\ref{Fig3}), in several order of magnitudes.
+Furthermore, we show that increasing the number of FT layers to $d+2$ does not result in any significant improvement in infidelity (see Figs.~\ref{Fig2} and \ref{Fig3}).
+The scheme in \cite{SKDSKM19} with $d$ layers has phases that match the number of parameters of a unitary operation, so it is the natural candidate for minimal PUMA.
+However, simulations suggest that some redundancies exist that reduce the number of independent parameters, so not all unitaries can be approximated with high fidelity.
+This scheme would be good enough for some purposes, but it is not a high-fidelity PPUMA.
+All of these point out that the best candidate for the PPUMA with minimal optical depth may be the one with $d + 1$ layers of FTs and $d + 2$ layers of PSs, as shown in Fig.~\ref{Fig1}(e).
+Introducing an extra layer of phases increases the number of independent parameters, obtaining much better accuracy for general purposes.
+Nevertheless, the problem of the PUMA with the minimum depth remains open.